Global leadership development | About us | News | Blog | Contact us

 a burden - is one if the most powerful benefits for the sponsor

-because their own leaders develop Cultural Intelligence
+because their own leaders develop Cultural Intelligence through the

 "All of our leaders enjoyed the